-Oil slicks off California coast span 9 miles as cleanup continues
+Oil slicks off Calif. span 9 miles as cleanup continues

 Goleta, Calif. — An oil spill that fouled beaches and threatened wildlife along a scenic stretch of the California coast spread across 9 miles of ocean Wednesday as cleanup efforts began and federal regulators investigated how the pipeline leaked.